 I was born in India and I moved to the United States when I was three.
 The two main Indian festivals I always looked forward to as a kid were Holi and Diwali.
-This year, Holi falls on Friday, March 18th and there are many ways to celebrate Holi in New Jersey with kids and teens.
+This year, Holi falls on Monday, March 25, 2024 and there are many ways to celebrate Holi in New Jersey with kids and teens.
 Whether you celebrate at home, in your community, or across New Jersey you’ll find there are many Holi activities you can do.

 What is Holi?

-Holi is most widely known for its celebration where people throw colored powder and water at each other.
-Holi is a joyous occasion that marks the beginning of spring.
-It also celebrates the triumph of good over evil.
 Some people in India celebrate Holi over two days.
 Their first day is the one before Holi and it is called Choti Holi.
 For this, a bonfire is lit and this symbolizes the burning of evil things.

 What time of year is Holi celebrated?

-2023 Holi Celebrations
+2024 Holi Celebrations

 Where is Holi celebrated?